Doctor of Philosophy

 - The University’s Graduate Admissions Application.

 - Official Graduate Record Examination (GRE) scores submitted in a sealed envelope or recorded on an official transcript.
+The College of Education requires all students who apply to the Curriculum and Instruction doctoral programs to submit GRE scores as part of their application.
+Each program may require specific minimum scores for admission, and the selection committee will review the scores as part of the student selection process.
 For test preparation and related information, see Evaluation and Testing at USF.

 - A current professional vita or resume.

 - A cover letter including a statement of professional and personal goals, reasons that earning the doctorate is important to those goals, and research interests.

 - Three Program Recommendation Forms completed by former professors or supervisors rating the applicant’s likelihood of success in the doctoral program.
 Download Program Recommendation Form.